Castcloud/Castcloud/README.md

 Check if the token is valid.

 ### Account/Settings
 Clients are able to store the users `settings` server side.
-This makes the syncing experience more seamless.
+This makes the synchronizing experience more seamless.
 By default all `settings` are global for all clients, but clients can create `clientspesific` overrides. `clientspesific` overrides will apply for all clients with the same client `name`.
 Global settings are intended for common `settings` with common `values`.
 If a client uses uncommon settings `values` or doesn't understand the current setting `value`, the client must overrides the `setting` to avoid conflicts.
 A user might use one client differently than their other clients, and might want to configure this client separately from rest.
 In these cases clients should offer the ability for users to toggle overrides of settings so that they don't propagate to other clients.
 When a user untoggles a settings-override the client must ask if the user wants to keep the `value` from the override or the global `setting`.

 The client has to implement it's own set of supported settings and values with appropriate default values.
 If a `setting` does not exist, the client should set and use the default values.
 A client should not overwrite the users global settings with it's defaults, unless the user asks for it.
 If a current settings `value` is not understood the client, should the client set its default as a override and use the override.
 The server side does not change its behaviour depending on settings, it only stores them.
 It is up to the client to implement the settings functionality.